-Feature Range of options The number of SPI wires.
-The total number of SPIs on all SPI Collators must be ≤1984.
-1-1024, in multiples of 32 The number of SPI Collators 0-32 SPI_INV is a wide vector of one bit for each SPI, indicating whether to invert the interrupt True, False SPI_SYNC is a wide vector of one bit for each SPI, indicating whether to synchronize the interrupt True, False SPI_R_INV is a single bit, indicating whether to invert the return path for any spi_r signals where SPI_INV[n] == 1.
-See 3.5.2 SPI Collator wires on page 50.
-True, False Base address tie-off signal support The SPI_BASE parameter sets the ID of the starting SPI_ID for this SPI Collator.
-The parameter can be set to 0-1983.
-The spi_base[10:0] signal sets the ID of the starting SPI_ID for this SPI Collator
+Feature Range of options The number of standard SPI wires.
+The total number of SPIs on all SPI Collators must be ≤1984 minus <number of="" real-time="" spis="">.</number> 1-1024, in multiples of 32.
+The number of SPI Collators.
+0-32 SPI_INV is a wide vector of one bit for each SPI, indicating whether to invert the interrupt.
+This parameter is a build-time option.
+True, False SPI_SYNC is a wide vector of one bit for each SPI, indicating whether to synchronize the interrupt.
+This parameter is a build-time option.
+True, False SPI_R_INV is a single bit, indicating whether to invert the return path for any spi_r signals where SPI_INV[n] == 1.
+This parameter is a build-time option.
+See $3.5.2$ SPI Collator wires on page 52.
+True, False Base address tie-off signal support.
+The SPI_BASE build-time option sets the ID of the starting SPI_ID for this SPI Collator.
+SPI_BASE can be set to 0-1983.
+The spi_base[10:0] signal sets the ID of the starting SPI_ID for this SPI Collator.

-For more information, see the Arm® CoreLink $^{\text{M}}$ GIC-700 Generic Interrupt Controller Configuration and Integration Manual.
+For more information, see the Arm[®] CoreLink[TM] GIC-700 Generic Interrupt Controller Configuration and Integration Manual.